oyejimmy/store-react/README.md

-# Saiyaara Jewelry Store - Complete E-commerce Platform
+# Gem-Heart Jewelry Store - Complete E-commerce Platform

 A complete jewelry e-commerce website with both backend (FastAPI) and frontend (React) applications.
 This platform provides a full-featured online jewelry store with customer and admin interfaces.